ARCHER2-HPC/archer2-fortran-intro/section3.02/README.md

   end subroutine assign_x
 ```
 The `intent` attribute, as well as allowing the compiler to detect
-inadvertant errors, provides some useful documentation for the
+inadvertent errors, provides some useful documentation for the
 reader.

 Local variables do not have intent; otherwise, they are declared as